The Oaks Airfield: Facilities and operations

 The airport has three grass runways, 2 parallel 850 × 45 m strips aligned north–south and a much shorter east–west strip just 400 m used only for emergencies.
 As the airport is not a licensed aerodrome and does not have a control tower, simultaneous operations on parallel runways are not permitted, so only one of these strips is in use at any one time, adopting the designation 18/36.
 The unused strip is allowed to lie fallow to maintain the runway surface.
 The airfield is generally restricted to aircraft with a Maximum Takeoff Weight under 5700 kg.
 There is no runway lighting so operations are limited to daylight hours.
-Pilots use non-controlled-aerodrones to coordinate arrivals and departures.
+Pilots use non-controlled-aerodromes procedures to coordinate arrivals and departures.
 The nearby, Oaks Township is an important landmark for visual flight rules pilots when approaching Camden Airport, placing this Aircraft Landing Area their approach-path.

 The primary user of The Oaks is Dave's Flying School, a Recreational Aviation Australia accredited flying school, which offers students an alternative to the congested Bankstown and Camden airports for initial flight training in the Sydney area.
 The Sydney Recreational Flying Club also uses the airfield, mainly on weekends.
 The Southern Cross Gliding Club regularly use The Oaks as an alternative field for training and emergency purposes.
 Approximately 80% of the movements at the airport (on average 200 per day) are conducted as flight training.
 The airfield is also used for balloon and parachute operations, as well as supporting aircraft operations by the New South Wales Police Force, NSW National Parks & Wildlife Service and Australian Defence Force.
 The Oaks is an emergency alternative to Camden and Bankstown for general aviation traffic and prior permission is required (PPR) to land.
 See ERSA – YOAS for details.

 Future

 The owner of the airfield has expressed a desire to restore the World War II site and incorporate an aviation and transport museum.
 As of 2009, the owner and management were working with the Civil Aviation Safety Authority to upgrade The Oaks airfield as a registered airport to increase the scope of operations.
 Infrastructure Australia conducted analysis on a potential site close in the immediate vicinity of The Oaks Airfield for a second Sydney airport, however it was not selected as a suitable site.
+As of 2023, the airport remains in the same state as it was in 2009, with its owner continuing to plan for its future development.